 Individuals struggling with identity issues may experience symptoms of depression, hopelessness, addiction, and more.
 Therapy can allow individuals who are struggling with their identity to discuss their thoughts in a safe and confidential environment.
 A therapist can work with you to reduce feelings of stress, depression, and anxiety that you may be feeling and help you to develop ways of coping with the challenges associated with identity issues.

-Cognitive behavioral therapy (CBT) has been shown to be effective in the treatment of identity issues.
-This form of talking therapy combines both cognitive and behavioral therapies.
-Cognitive therapy examines how our thoughts can affect our feelings and mood, while behavioral therapy is used to identify the links between our behaviors and thoughts.
+Cognitive behavioural therapy (CBT) has been shown to be effective in the treatment of identity issues.
+This form of talking therapy combines both cognitive and behavioural therapies.
+Cognitive therapy examines how our thoughts can affect our feelings and mood, while behavioural therapy is used to identify the links between our behaviours and thoughts.

-A cognitive behavior therapist will help you to recognize negative or self-defeating thought patterns and teach you how to replace them with healthier beliefs and habits of thinking.
-As some individuals with identity issues believe that they are worthless or rely on the opinions of others to form a sense of self, cognitive behavioral therapy can be useful in breaking down these fears and building a better understanding of one’s self.
+A cognitive behaviour therapist will help you to recognise negative or self-defeating thought patterns and teach you how to replace them with healthier beliefs and habits of thinking.
+As some individuals with identity issues believe that they are worthless or rely on the opinions of others to form a sense of self, cognitive behavioural therapy can be useful in breaking down these fears and building a better understanding of one’s self.

-Cognitive behavioral therapy is particularly effective in treating identity issues that manifest in chronic or low-level depressive behavior.
+Cognitive behavioural therapy is particularly effective in treating identity issues that manifest in chronic or low-level depressive behaviour.
 It is also helpful for individuals who experience symptoms of anxiety due to their struggles with identity.

-We ensure that all therapists on the Prohealth Therapy platform are UK registered, insured, and professionally trained counselors, psychotherapists, psychologists and cognitive behavior therapists.
+We ensure that all therapists on the Prohealth Therapy platform are UK registered, insured, and professionally trained counsellors, psychotherapists, psychologists and cognitive behaviour therapists.
 They will work with you to decide the pace of your treatment and how many sessions of therapy you might need.
 Therapists will not judge you, nor force you into following a particular course of action.